-Based on our interactions with the FDA, XOMA 358 clinical testing in the US is currently limited to studies in adults.
-Data has been generated to request expanded testing as part of our clinical development plan.
-We cannot assure you that U.S. and foreign health authorities will not issue a clinical hold with respect to any of our clinical trials in the future.
+Based on regulatory restrictions, XOMA 358 clinical testing is currently limited to studies in adults in the U.S. and patients 12 and over in Europe.
+In October 2016, the United Kingdom's Medicines and Healthcare Products Regulatory Agency accepted in principle our proposal to initiate a multi-dose Phase 2 clinical study of XOMA 358 in children older than two who are diagnosed with congenital hyperinsulinism ("CHI").
+We have requested expanded testing as part of our clinical development plan.
+We cannot assure you that our proposed protocols for such testing will be approved, or that U.S. and foreign health authorities will not issue a clinical hold with respect to these or any of our other clinical trials in the future.

 The results of the preclinical studies and clinical testing, together with chemistry, manufacturing and controls information, are submitted to the FDA and other health authorities in the form of a New Drug Application ("NDA") for a drug, and in the form of a Biologic License Application ("BLA") for a biological product, requesting approval to commence commercial sales.
 In responding to an NDA or BLA, the FDA or foreign health authorities may grant marketing approvals, request additional information or further research, or deny the application if it determines the application does not satisfy its regulatory approval criteria.
 Regulatory approval of an NDA, BLA, or supplement is never guaranteed.
 The approval process can take several years, is extremely expensive and can vary substantially based upon the type, complexity, and novelty of the products involved, as well as the target indications.
 FDA regulations and policies permit applicants to request accelerated approval or priority review pathways for products intended to treat certain serious or life-threatening illnesses in certain circumstances.
-If granted by the FDA, these pathways can provide a shortened timeline is often accompanied by additional post-market requirements.
-Although we may pursue the FDA's accelerated approval or priority review programs, we cannot guarantee the FDA will permit us to utilize these pathways or the FDA's review of our application will not be delayed.
-Moreover, even if the FDA agrees to an accelerated approval or priority review of any of our applications, we ultimately may not be able to obtain approval of our application in a timely fashion or at all.
+If granted by the FDA, these pathways can provide a shortened timeline to commercialize the product, although the shortened timeline is often accompanied by additional post-market requirements.
+Although we may pursue the FDA's accelerated approval or priority review of any of our applications, we ultimately may not be able to obtain approval of our application in a timely fashion or at all.